josdejong/mathjs/docs/reference/functions/index.md

 <h3 id="where">Where <a href="#where" title="Permalink">#</a></h3>

 - A number
+- A string for getting/setting an object property
 - An instance of `Range`
 - A one-dimensional Array or a Matrix with numbers